Blog

 Frequently Asked Questions

-EBMS — Employee Benefit Management Services — is a third-party administrator (TPA) that manages self-funded health benefit plans on behalf of employers.
-EBMS handles claims processing, plan administration, member services, and benefits coordination according to the plan design established by each employer group.
-EBMS does not underwrite insurance itself; it administers the plan your employer has designed and funded.
+EBMS is a third-party administrator (TPA) that manages self-funded health benefit plans on behalf of employers.
+It handles claims processing, plan administration, member services, and benefits coordination according to the plan design established by each employer group.
+EBMS does not underwrite insurance — it administers the plan your employer has designed and funded.
 Members with EBMS-administered plans contact EBMS directly for claims questions, benefits verification, and prior authorization requests.

 What is the payer ID for Employee Benefit Management Services?

-The most commonly referenced payer ID for EBMS (Employee Benefit Management Services) for electronic claims submission is 25133.
-However, payer IDs can vary by employer group or clearing house, so always confirm the correct payer ID for your specific plan by calling the member services number on your EBMS insurance card or by asking your home health provider's billing department to verify the ID before submitting claims.
+The most commonly referenced payer ID for EBMS for electronic claims submission is 25133.
+However, payer IDs can vary by employer group or clearinghouse.
+Always confirm the correct payer ID for your specific plan by calling the member services number on your EBMS insurance card or by asking your home health provider's billing department to verify before submitting claims.

 What is the full form of EBMS insurance?

 EBMS stands for Employee Benefit Management Services.
-EBMS is a third-party benefits administrator, not an insurance company.
-It manages self-funded employer health plans, processing claims and administering benefits on behalf of employers that choose to self-insure their workforce's health coverage.
+It is a third-party benefits administrator, not an insurance company.
+EBMS manages self-funded employer health plans, processing claims and administering benefits on behalf of employers that choose to self-insure their workforce's health coverage.

 Can I use EBMS home health benefits after discharge from Huguley Medical Center or AdventHealth Burleson?